taishi-i/awesome-ChatGPT-repositories/README.md

  * [guardrails](https://github.com/shreyar/guardrails) - Adding guardrails to large language models.
  * [chatgpt-document-extraction](https://github.com/brandonrobertz/chatgpt-document-extraction) - A proof of concept tool for using ChatGPT to transform messy text documents into structured JSON
  * [nlp-resume-parser](https://github.com/hxu296/nlp-resume-parser) - NLP-powered, GPT-3 enabled Resume Parser from PDF to JSON.
+ * [camel](https://github.com/lightaime/camel#data-hosted-on-hugging-face) - 🐫 CAMEL: Communicative Agents for “Mind” Exploration of Large Scale Language Model Society
  * [auto-redteam](https://github.com/traghav/auto-redteam) - Redteaming LLMs using other LLMs
  * [self-ask](https://github.com/ofirpress/self-ask) - Code and data for "Measuring and Narrowing the Compositionality Gap in Language Models"
  * [llm-lobbyist](https://github.com/johnnay/llm-lobbyist) - Code for the paper: "Large Language Models as Corporate Lobbyists" (2023).
  * [Transformers-Tutorials](https://github.com/nielsrogge/transformers-tutorials) - This repository contains demos I made with the Transformers library by HuggingFace.
  * [dsp](https://github.com/stanfordnlp/dsp) - 𝗗𝗦𝗣: Demonstrate-Search-Predict.
 A framework for composing retrieval and language models for knowledge-intensive NLP.
+ * [OpenAGI](https://github.com/agiresearch/openagi) - OpenAGI: When LLM Meets Domain Experts
  * [GraphGPT](https://github.com/varunshenoy/graphgpt) - Extrapolating knowledge graphs from unstructured text using GPT-3 🕵️‍♂️
+ * [backend-GPT](https://github.com/theappletucker/backend-gpt) - 6/ "gpt is all you need for the backend" : use an llm to help you write a backendwired: llm is the backendinspiring project from a recent scale hackathon. the llm backend takes state as json blob and modifies it based on... english description.
  * [gpt-commit-summarizer](https://github.com/kanhari/gpt-commit-summarizer) - gpt based tool that writes the commit message for you
  * [tesseract.js](https://github.com/naptha/tesseract.js) - Pure Javascript OCR for more than 100 Languages 📖🎉🖥
  * [subtitle-translator](https://github.com/gnehs/subtitle-translator) - Translate subtitle using ChatGPT
  * [ai-code-translator](https://github.com/mckaywrigley/ai-code-translator) - Use AI to translate code from one language to another.
  * [chatgpt-i18n](https://github.com/observedobserver/chatgpt-i18n) - Translate your locale json files with AI assistance.
  * [minds](https://github.com/dosco/minds) - MindsJS - Build AI powered workflows easily
+ * [FreedomGPT](https://github.com/ohmplatform/freedomgpt) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
  * [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) - Locally run an Instruction-Tuned Chat-Style LLM
  * [ChatARKit](https://github.com/trzy/chatarkit) - Using ChatGPT to create AR experiences with natural language.
  * [alpaca.cpp](https://github.com/rupeshs/alpaca.cpp) - Locally run an Instruction-Tuned Chat-Style LLM (Android/Linux/Windows/Mac)